MicrosoftDocs/dataexplorer-docs/data-explorer/hot-windows-for-infrequent-queries.md

 ### Summary

 Hot windows provide an effective tool to ensure that cold data can be utilized with minimal effort.
-They  remove the need to invest effort in defining export process to the data lake and creating external tables or using Spark tools for this scenario.
+They remove the need to invest effort in defining export process to the data lake and creating external tables or using other tools for this scenario.